-Everyone should know what to do when they see someone having a seizure.
+Everyone should know what to do when they see someone having an epileptic seizure.

 Epileptic seizures can be divided into two main types: focal seizures and generalised seizures.
 Seizures can vary from one person to another and how people are affected and how they recover after seizures varies.
 How you can best help someone during a seizure depends on what type of seizure they have and how it affects them.

 Our step-by-step guide to the recovery position shows you how to help someone recover after a tonic clonic seizure.
 These steps should be followed once the shaking has stopped.